wenchin77/slackbot_pickuplines/README.md

 # @applepie

-> Simple slackbot built with Node.js and Slackbots that tells random pickup lines and tech quotes.
+> Simple slackbot built with Node.js and Slackbots (npm) that tells random pickup lines, tech quotes and search stuff on Wikipedia for you

 ## APIs Used:
 [https://github.com/BolajiAyodeji/inspireNuggets](https://github.com/BolajiAyodeji/inspireNuggets)